-Mid-Term (5%): Students will develop a detailed lesson plan following the outline included in the syllabus for an assigned social studies concept.

-Final Exam (10%: Using a calendar format, students will outline a 20 day unit plan for an assigned social studies concept.
+Mid-Term (5%): Students will develop a detailed lesson plan following the outline included in Final Exam (10%: Using a calendar format, students will outline a 20 day unit plan for an assigned social studies concept.
 The plan should include (a) goals consistent with state standards and curriculum, (b) a variety of instructional strategies from the Praxis exams, and (c) formal and informal assessments.